csce585-mlsystems/project-athena/Task2/Minerva/Comments.md

     2. Experiment settings are clear.
     3. Results are well-presented.
 Thanks!
     4. Evaluation on the computational cost.
 Thanks!
+    5. Discussion of the future possible tests and other considerations.
+Great job!
+Thanks!
 2. To improve
     1. The settings for some attacks are too small.
 For example, ``$\epsilon$``s for ``BIM-eps0.01``, ``BIM-eps0.05``, ``PGD-eps0.05``, and ``PGD-eps0.075`` are too small.
 Even the ``UM`` is not fooled by such AEs (Figure 1.3).
 If you plot some AE samples and corresponding benign samples, you may see that the AEs are barely perturbed.
     2. What is the ``Full Ensemble...`` in ``Figure 1.3``?